-Each of the positioner plates hosts eight 54-metre long fibres which bring the light to the UVES spectrograph on the Nasmyth platform B.
+Each of the positioner plates hosts eight \sim 54-metre long fibres (the above graphics wrongly indicates 33.5m) which bring the light to the UVES spectrograph on the Nasmyth platform B.

 The UVES fibre concept is shown in figure 6: there are two bundles (one per plate), each with eight buttons.
 Every button hosts one fibre.
 From the UVES simultaneous calibration box, one additional 5-meter fibre reaches the UVES-fibre slit.